 Belgian Protein Waffles

 - 1 cup 2% cottage cheese I love and use Good Culture cottage cheese because of the quality, flavor and thick texture

 - 1 cup whole oats

 - 2 whole eggs

-- 1 tsp agave nectar or real maple syrup *optional
+- 1 teaspoon real maple syrup *Optional for topping

 - Place all ingredients into a blender (I use my Blendtec), except egg whites and blend until smooth.
 Beat egg whites in a stand mixer until stiff peaks start to form.
 Gently fold egg whites into blended mixture until just combined.
-Preheat waffle iron.
-Let batter sit for 5-10 minutes, then pour about a cup of batter into a greased waffle iron and cook until set.
-I used a belgium waffle maker for this recipe, but a regular waffle iron will work fine, too.
+Preheat waffle iron while allowing the batter to sit for a few minutes.
+Next, pour about a cup of batter into a greased waffle iron and cook until set.
+I used a Belgian waffle maker for this recipe, but a regular waffle iron will work fine, too.
 Just adjust the amount of the batter to the size of your waffle iron plates.